 With age symptoms of ADHD may reduce, however it is extremely unlikely for it to completely go away.
 There are strategies which help clients manage their ADHD symptoms and pretty much live normal lives.

-How does Max Psychiatry diagnose and treat ADHD ?
+How does Max Psychiatry help treat ADHD ?

 Unlike many medical conditions, ADHD cannot be diagnosed by drawing blood or ordering an MRI.
 Instead, healthcare professionals rely on symptoms reported by the patient or specific kinds of cognitive testing to assess brain function.
 There are neuropsychological tests that can provide precise information on brain functioning and attention problems.
-At Max Psychiatry, we administer ADHD tests in a comfortable environment under the guidance of trained staff.
+At Max Psychiatry, while we do not administer ADHD tests, our team of psychiatry professionals can help treat it.

 Often patients with ADHD benefit from a combination of medication management and psychotherapy.
 A combined treatment approach allows the patient to develop necessary focus and concentration, as well as, lifelong coping skills to manage ongoing symptoms.
 Through therapy, a patient is taught to recognize the hyperactive and inattentive behavioral patterns.
 Once those behaviors are noticed, our psychiatrist or therapist can work with the patient to help him or her develop practical skills to reduce the impact of ADHD symptoms